YinseoCho/Bayes_UGent_2018/day_1_model_comparison_ANOVA/Model_comparison_approach_to_ANOVA.md

 incremental: true
 type: lineheight

-We can quiantify these errors as the Sum of Squared Errors (SSE)
+We can quantify these errors as the Sum of Squared Errors (SSE)

 ```r